Trek X-Caliber and Procaliber Compared: Which One to Choose?

 Trek Procaliber 9.5 IsoSpeed decoupler | Product image source: trekbikes.com

 I have a friend who has experience with it.
-He told me it’s a nice to have feature.
-However, it adds some weight and complexity to the bike.
+He told me it’s a cool feature, but it adds some weight and complexity to the bike.

 Wheels and Tires

-The wheel size is 29 inches on all Procaliber bikes.
-The smaller sizes of X-Calibers come with 27.5″ wheels, which accelerate faster and are more agile, but offer less stability and speed than the 29-inch wheels.
+All Procaliber bikes come with 29-inch wheels.
+The smaller X-Caliber sizes come with 27.5″ wheels, which accelerate faster and are more agile but offer less stability and speed than 29-inch wheels.

-The individual models also differ in the rims.
+The individual models also differ in their rims.
 The Procaliber 9.7 has carbon wheels (Bontrager Koove Elite 23).
 Other bikes come with aluminum rims only.
 However, it’s worth noting they are all tubeless-ready.

 Groupset

 The X-Calibers and Procalibers differ mainly in their groupsets, which is often crucial for many buyers.
-The good news is that they come with 1×12-speed drivetrains.
+The good news is that both come with 1×12-speed drivetrains.

-1X drivetrains are popular because they are simple to maintain and shift, and they are lighter compared to 2X or 3X groupsets found on some Trek Marlins.
+1X drivetrains are popular because they are simple to maintain and shift, and they are lighter than 2X or 3X groupsets found on some Trek Marlins.

 However, the downside of 1X drivetrains is that they have a smaller gear range, which may make it challenging to find the right gear for your desired cadence.

-Today, Shimano and SRAM groupsets have similar shifting speed and precision.
+Today, Shimano and SRAM groupsets have similar shifting speeds and precision.
 Therefore, you pay more for lower weight and slightly better performance.

 Brakes

-The feature worth paying for more are the brakes.
+The feature worth paying for more is the brakes.
 While all these bikes use hydraulic disc brakes, some use 2-piston, and some 4-piston ones.

 The X-Caliber 8 and Procaliber 9.5 use 2-piston Shimano MT200 hydraulic disc brakes, while the other bikes use 4-piston brakes.